 Let's keep this simple.
 A study conducted by the Dewberry Group from Elgin, IL placed the cost of a “historical restoration” of the Tabernacle at almost $1,3000,000.

-We have never thought spending this amount of money was necessary but even if we did, that amount did not have to be spent all at once and could have been done over years.
+We have never thought spending this amount of money was necessary but even if we did, that amount did not have to be spent all at once and could have been done over the years.
 The Tabernacle basically needs a roof, some boards, and paint.
-Even considering the Park has to pay “prevailing wage” it’s hard to imagine how they could spend 1.3 million or even 2 million, as Ken Collin told the reporter on Channel 23, on January 7th.
-This inflated estimate from Dewberry was produced by a Chicago company that gave the Park District a “pie in the sky”, “if you want all the bells and whistle’s” kind of estimate.
+In our opinion, this inflated estimate from Dewberry was produced by a Chicago company that gave the Park District a “pie in the sky”, “if you want all the bells and whistle’s” kind of estimate.

 Fehr Graham Engineering of Rockford has done a structural analysis of the Tabernacle and found it in great shape for its age.
 The building has a steel frame, very different from most barn construction.
 It does need replacement of the roof, some wood siding, and several concrete footings.
 All for the Fehr Graham's estimate of only $147,000.